WillAdams/gcodepreview/README.md

 And there several sample/template files which may be used as the starting point for a given project:

- - gcodepreviewtemplate.txt (gcptmpl) --- .txt file collecting all commands with brief comments which may be used as a quick reference or copy-pasting from
+ - gcodepreviewtemplate.txt (gcptmpl) --- .txt file collecting various commands with brief comments which may be used as a quick reference or copy-pasting from
  - gcodepreviewtemplate.py (gcptmplpy) --- .py example file
  - gcodepreviewtemplate.scad (gcptmplscad) --- .scad example file
  - gcpdxf.py (gcpdxfpy) --- .py example file which only makes dxf file(s) and which will run in "normal" Python in addition to PythonSCAD